itoledoc/gWTO2/index.rst

 The "BL Arrays:" Combo menu is populated also with the list of the baselines arrays created in the last 6 to 12 hours.

+**For ACA GUI only** The number of antennas is 9 by default.
+Change the number according to the number of antennas that are available.

 Running and setting scores
 --------------------------